ArcanaFramework/arcana/docs/source/adding_formats.rst

 Defining hierarchical relationships between file formats is most useful when defining implicit converters between file formats.
-This is done by adding classmethods to the file format class decorated by :func:`arcana.mark.converter`.
+This is done by adding classmethods to the file format class decorated by :func:`arcana.core.mark.converter`.
 The decorator specifies the format the converter method can specify the the conversion *from* into the current class.
 The converter method adds Pydra_ nodes to a pipeline argument to perform